quicwg/multipath/draft-ietf-quic-multipath.md

 retire connection IDs after a successful handshake indicating multipath support by both endpoints.

-Endpoints MUST NOT issue connection IDs with path identifiers larger than the path limitation declared by the initial_max_paths transport parameter or MAX_PATHS frames.
+Endpoints MUST NOT issue connection IDs with path identifiers larger than the path limitation advertised by the peer, corresponding to the maximum value between the peer's initial_max_paths transport parameter and received MAX_PATHS frames.

-To open a new path, an endpoint MUST use a connection ID assciated with a new, unused Path ID.
+To open a new path, an endpoint MUST use a connection ID associated with a new, unused Path ID.
 Still, the receiver may observe a connection ID associated with a used Path ID on different 4-tuples due to, e.g., NAT rebinding.
 In such case, the receiver reacts